plancksecurity/iOS-planckForiOS/README.md

 ```
 ### UI Tests

-Set up needed working accounts for UI tests in UITestData (./pEpForiOSUITests/UITestData.swift),
+There is a file referenced in the UI test project, UITestData.
+You need to create it
-according to the protocol UITestDataProtocol.
+(./pEpForiOSUITests/UITestData.swift), and implement it according to the protocol UITestDataProtocol.